 In any correspondence such as email or mail, please include:

-Users located in the European Union will be provided the right to exercise their rights to access, correct, delete, object, restrict, or obtain a copy of their personal data as described in the Autodesk Privacy Statement.
+You have the rights to access, correct, delete, object, restrict, or obtain a copy of your personal data as described in the Autodesk Privacy Statement.

 This section describes Autodesk’s practices when our applications are provided directly to educational institutions for use in educational settings pursuant to a signed Autodesk student data privacy agreement.
 This section does not apply when students access Autodesk applications outside of an educational setting.
 Schools or school districts that would like to inquire about Autodesk’s student data privacy agreement may contact Autodesk at firstname.lastname@example.org.

 Educational institution consent in lieu of a parent